Lyngby railway station: History

 Lyngby Station opened on 1 October 1863 as the northern terminus of the first section of the North Line from Copenhagen to Lyngby.
-The small station building was designed by the Danish Architecht Vilhelm Carl Heinrich Wolf.
+The small station building was designed by the Danish architect Vilhelm Carl Heinrich Wolf.
 The following year, the railway line was completed as the section from Lyngby to Helsingør via Hillerød opened.
 The Lyngby-Vedbæk Railway opened in 1890.